 Networking is important.
 Too often being put in touch with your dream job rests largely on who you know, not what you know.
 But if hitting up local seminars or discussion groups in your area isn’t your bag, or you struggle to meet people outside of your circles, fear not.
 In our digital age, networking and CV dropping can be effectively managed from the comfort of sitting behind your computer screen.
-Namely, by creating a LinkedIn profile.
+More specifically, by creating a LinkedIn profile.

 Why should I get a LinkedIn profile?

 A survey released in 2016 revealed that 85 percent of all jobs were filled via networking.
 That’s 85 percent of roles filled because either the applicant or the employer reached out through their app, website or social network.
 (Imagine how much higher that percentage is today?!)